pwrtelegram/pwrtelegram/README.md

 * Anonymous file storage (the URL of downloaded files does not contain your bot's token)
 * Uploading of files up to 1.5 GB in size
 * Uploading of files using an URL
-* Reuploading of files using a file ID and different file type or file name.
+* Re-uploading of files using a file ID and different file type or file name.
 * Uploading of any file/URL/file ID with automagical type recognition.
 * Uploading of any file/URL/file ID without sending the file to a specific user.
 * Automagical metadata recognition of sent files/URLs/file IDs.